 V. FAITHFULNESS WILL BE COMPENSATED

-Faithfulness is an intricate, key character quality, and among other things, something every Public Servant should discern in employees when considering hiring or promotion.
-Proverbs 28:20 Nehemiah 7:2, Luke 12:42, 1Timothy 1:12 and 2Timothy 2:2 all respectively serve to indicate the biblical connection between faithfulness and reward:
+Faithfulness is an intricate, key character quality, and among other things, an attribute every public servant should discern in employees when considering hiring or promotion.
+The following Scriptures serve to indicate the biblical connection between faithfulness and reward:

-A faithful man will abound with blessings, But he who makes haste to be rich will not go unpunished.
+A faithful man will abound with blessings, but he who makes haste to be rich will not go unpunished (Proverbs 28:20).

-Then I put Hanani my brother, and Hananiah the commander of the fortress, in charge of Jerusalem, for he was a faithful man and feared God more than many.
+Then I put Hanani my brother, and Hananiah the commander of the fortress, in charge of Jerusalem, for he was a faithful man and feared God more than many (Nehemiah 7:2).

-And the Lord said, “Who then is the faithful and sensible steward, whom his master will put in charge of his servants, to give them their rations at the proper time?
+And the Lord said, “Who then is the faithful and sensible steward, whom his master will put in charge of his servants, to give them their rations at the proper time?”
+(Luke 12:42).

-I thank Christ Jesus our Lord, who has strengthened me, because He considered me faithful, putting me into service.
+I thank Christ Jesus our Lord, who has strengthened me, because He considered me faithful, putting me into service (1 Timothy 1:12).

 These passages serve to illustrate the correlation between faithfulness and reward in both this life and the next.
 Make no mistake: God intends the motivation of rewards to compel us to be increasingly faithful!
 God rewards faithfulness!